JasmineBamba/VBA/README.md

 With the help of VBA script we calculated the following to see the trends:
 - Yearly change
 - Percentage Change
 - Total Stock Volume

 In addition, we were abe to gain insights on stock:
 - Greatest percentage increase
 - Greatest percentage decrease
 - Greatest total volume

-During the process of creating VBA script, came across two useful techniques that helped enhance the functionality and appearance of my code:
+During the process of creating VBA script, came across useful techniques that helped enhance the functionality and appearance of my code:
 - Auto Fill contents of cell
 - Number format to pre-defined cell formats
+- Conditional formatting
 (These skills were explored from Stack overflow)